 When people think about labels, they often consider what goes on the front.
-A great design is critical, but it won’t do much good without a good adhesive on the back.
+A great label design is critical, but it won’t do much good without a good adhesive on the back.

-Adhesives for pressure sensitive labels are generally soft, viscous substances that are sticky to the touch.
+Types of adhesives for pressure sensitive labels are generally soft, viscous substances that are sticky to the touch.
 As you’d expect, these adhesives are applied to a surface—in this instance, a label material (paper, polypropelene, vinyl, etc.)—which will then adhere to the surface after pressure is applied, causing the label to stick to its intended container.

 There are two primary bases that are used to make label adhesives: rubber and acrylic.
 Rubber labels offer excellent long-term adhesion and pair very well with plastic surfaces.
 However, a rubber base can feature a yellowish tint that may not work with see-through containers and isn’t as suited for hot or cold temperatures and environments where it will see a lot of sunlight.

 Acrylic labels offer a much better temperature range and good resistances to UV light.
 Like rubber, acrylic also provides great long-term adhesion, but it’s not well-suited for plastic surfaces and is better for use with other types of materials.

 Different types of pressure sensitive labels have three options for liner application.
 Hot melt application is a lower-cost solution that coats rubber-based adhesives in a molten state, basically covering the liner with hot, liquid adhesive.
 Emulsion technology is the primary method for coating with acrylic-based adhesives.
 This option suspends the adhesives in water and then lets them emulsify on the liner.

 Solvent coating technology is an option that works for both rubber and acrylic bases.
 It applies the adhesive as a solvent solution and provides a high level of clarity and performance.
 However, solvent coating may have some additional environmental costs.